AlazzR/Computer-Vision-Cpp-ML/README.md

   * **OpenCV_miniprojects**
        * Feature descriptors(SIFT, FAST, BRISK, ORB, AKAZE) and matching (BF, FLANN, knn)
        * Using Logistic regression and SVM to classify if the person have a diabetes or not

+  * **Cats_vs_Dogs_Project**
+       * Feature extraction and description using SIFT
+       * Finding Clusters within the feature space using K-means
+       * Constructing the Vocabulary list for the Bag of Visual Words
+       * Classification using SVM and Logistic Regression

 ## Machine Learning and Time Series Analysis
  * **IRIS Dataset Classification**